guslipkin/Spring2021/ECP 4044 ~ Economic Analysis/Gus The Grocer [FULL TITLE HERE].md

 ## Expected Marginal Utility

 ​	As we will establish in [*Profit Maximization*](#Profit-Maximization), I provide no added value to the log card project over any other person performing the same task.
 I will concede, of course, that I already know which buttons to press to update my spreadsheets and no one else does, but those tasks are easy to teach in under fifteen minutes and can therefore be ignored.
-Because I provide no added value to the project, when my supervisor asks me to work on log cards, the company has a marginal utility of zero while I am doing that work.
+Because I provide no added value to the project, when my supervisor asks me to work on log cards the company has a marginal utility of zero while I am doing that work.

 ​	What is the company's expected marginal utility for each unit of time I am on a special project?
 This is relatively easy to answer because of the nature of the special projects I am assigned to.
 Each special project has progress that can be measured by tasks completed or percent completion when done by hand such as transcribing part numbers into a spreadsheet or trying to find duplicate part numbers.
 However, when writing a program that does these tasks it is exceptionally rare that a computer running the program would take as long as a human would to do the same task.